TOP

-Being a teen or young adult is hard.
 Its even harder when you struggle to maintain focus, follow-through on projects, remember your homework, or regulate your emotions.
 Sometimes they believe they aren’t smart, worthy, or capable.
-I know because I was once a teen with unmanaged ADHD.
+I know because I was once a person with unmanaged ADHD.

 I help them understand these are not character flaws.
 They don’t lack willpower.
 They’re not lazy or unintelligent.
-They can stop blaming themselves.

 Your child can find relief from the shame and frustration that often accompanies ADHD challenges.
 They can feel hopeful about their future.
 And so can you.